 The Dubai Mall is more than a place to just pop and get a new pair of jeans.
 It is a miniature town that cannot be fully appreciated in one day alone.
 Boasting an ice rink, dinosaur skeleton, indoor theme parks, 1,200 stores and 150 food outlets, this is rightfully the world’s largest shopping centre.

 You can even dive with sharks in the centre’s very own aquarium and underwater zoo.
 The 10 million litre aquarium offers you an unforgettable experience, as you dive into the tank alongside 750 sharks and an array of fish and sea life.
 This is also home to the world’s largest collection of sand tiger sharks, where anyone over the age of 10 can get face-to-face with these remarkable animals.

 Or if you’re feeling hungry, why not just try it in your ice cream?
 At Scoopi Café you can get ice-cream worth AED 3,000 – the world’s most expensive ice-cream.
 Made with vanilla bean from Madagascar, saffron, rare black truffles and edible 23-carat gold served in a Versace bowl and spoon, which you do get to keep.

 Lavish, luxurious, ludicrous.
 The city is like few others on the planet.
-Experience pioneering technology, design and development on a cruise to Dubai and you will see things that you didn’t think were humanly possible.
+Experience pioneering technology, design and development on all inclusive cruises to Dubai and you will see things that you didn’t think were humanly possible.